Skip to the main content.

 4 Strategies to Manage and Lower Restaurant Labor Costs

 You can reduce labor costs without sacrificing quality.
-Reducing labor costs and achieving lower labor costs can be accomplished by improving employee efficiency and employee satisfaction, which also helps with retention and morale.
 The highest-impact moves are usually operational: smarter scheduling, better deployment, and tighter control of overtime and idle time.

 1. Optimize Scheduling and Staffing Efficiency